HalfAHole/Attempt-at-obfuscated-code-for-dermining-prime-numbers-without-or-/README.md

 This program uses an old trick to determine whether a number is divisible by a factor or not by performing a series of multiplication and addition/subtraction calculations.
 We take a number and apply a rule to it.

-You may have encountered the trick of figuring out whether a number is divisble by 7 by using a multiple and subtract method on the digits.
-This program extends that concept as there is a pattern to this and the formulas have been determined for all numbers ending in 1,3,7 or 9 (see below).
+You may have encountered the trick of figuring out whether a number is divisible by 7 by using a multiply and subtract method on the digits.
+This program extends that concept as there is a pattern to the numbers and the formulas have been determined for all numbers ending in 1,3,7 or 9 (see below).
 We do not need to determine this formula for numbers divisible by 2,3 or 5 as there are other simple methods for doing this.

 Before we go on, I just need to point out that this is the result of learning to program in about 6 months.
-I will make no apologies for style as I like to see a lot of code on the one screen.
+I will make no apologies for layou style as I like to see a lot of code onthe one screen.
 Apologies for the actual code content will be granted on request. ;-)

 On with the show.
+The essence of this program is to take a number with a lot of digits and then shrink that down to a number that we can then use subtraction as way of doing division with up to 8 steps of subtraction in the final test of divisibility.
+In half out factors we are using an addition and divide by ten method before we do the final test nd the other half use subtraction (assuming an even distribution of primes in  respect to their last digit).
+Divide by ten is done by getting rid of the last digit in our array, the ones digit, eg 1 2 3 4 5 becomes 1 2 3 4.

 The multipliers we use are calculated according to the rules as shown under the table below:

 Setup for factors ending in 1 - multiplier is factor divided by 10 as integer.
 Multiples of 1s are subtracted.

-Setup for factors ending in 3 and 7 – multiplier is factor divided by 10 as integer then 1 is added to 3s and 2 to 7s.
-Multiples of 3s are added.
-Multiples of 7s are subtracted.
+Setup for factors ending in 3 and 7 – multiplier is factor divided by 10 as integer, then multiplied by 3, then 1 is added to 3s and 2 to 7s.
+Multiples of 3s are added.Multiples of 7s are subtracted.

 Setup for factors ending in 9 - multiplier is factor divided by 10 as integer then 1 is added to that number.
 Multiples of 9s are added.